This article was updated on August 7, 2021.

-Most exclusively associate fasting with quick weight loss.
+Most people associate fasting with quick weight loss.
 It’s true, when done correctly, not eating for issued periods of time contributes to a speedy decrease in one’s waistline but the benefits are much more kaleidoscopic than people know.
+However, research shows that the benefits of intermittent fasting are numerous.

 When you commit to an extended period without food, your body begins a cellular repair process in order to make fat cells more readily available.
 Human growth hormone levels integral to the formation of muscles and the burning of fat also increase in our blood, our insulin levels drop, and gene expressions advantageously linked to longevity and our immune system become more active.
 The regimen’s confirmed effect on blood pressure, cholesterol levels, triglycerides, and inflammatory markers concurrently confirm it to reduce our risk of developing cardiovascular disease.